jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 Let us change the time discretization to dt=.01 sec.
 Do we need to take account the Courant number? or should we consider Backward which is implict, second order accurate, conditionally stable but not guaranteed boundedness?
+We modify the controlDict file to change the time step.

 2. weirOverflow